jskress/builder-tool/docs/index.rst

 those, I'm sure one of the others will suit you just fine.
 This one is really meant to be standalone or to play well with something simple like ``make`` at the top level of your build process.
 It is an attempt to have a straightforward build tool that is not over-engineered.
-The KISS rule reigns here.
+The KISS principle reigns here.

 Tasks support the notion of prerequisite tasks.
 For example, ``test`` type tasks usually require a ``compile`` type task to be performed first.
 Each language is